Hyprtxt/videopoker.academy/README.md

 This is an example project, it's released under the MIT license.
 Please feel free to take look around.

-The content on the homepage is from https://wizardofodds.com/
+The "Simple Strategy" content on the homepage is from https://wizardofodds.com/

 https://wizardofodds.com/games/video-poker/strategy/jacks-or-better/9-6/simple/